thecloudgarage/springboot-examples/validated/springboot-efficient-search-rest-api-with-okta-m2m/README.md

-# Spring Boot: How to design an efficient REST API with OAuth2.0 Machine to Machine workflow?
+# Spring Boot, Boomi & OKTA: How to design an efficient REST API with OAuth2.0 Machine to Machine workflow?

 ## Objective
 Take the previous version of efficient search API and enable it for **OKTA OAuth2.0 Machine2Machine** instead of Web based OAuth2.0.
 The m2m method implements **Client Credentials flow** and is recommended for server-side (AKA confidential) client applications with no end user, which normally describes machine-to-machine communication.